Sharks in San Francisco Bay: Myths, Facts & Safety for Swimmers

 Wildlife in the Bay: What You Might See

 San Francisco Bay teems with marine life beyond sharks—here’s what swimmers might spot.
 Harbor porpoises swim in small groups; their recent comeback signals cleaner, healthier water.
 Bottlenose dolphins, though rare, zip by in pods now and then—quite a sight.
 Seals and sea lions hang out often but typically keep their distance from swimmers.
 We often see gray and humpback whales passing through the Bay in spring and fall, heading between Mexico and Alaska.
+While marine animals in the Bay rarely interact with swimmers, their behavior cannot be predicted with certainty.

 Sea Lions: The Rare Close Call